indra622/ejong-demo/README.md

 # ejong-demo

-It is referenced by [this Repo.](https://github.com/sunshines14/diquest-demo)
+This is reorganized version of [this Repo.](https://github.com/sunshines14/diquest-demo)